maksimgm/engineering_blog/css-specificity.md

 ##### The Important tag

-An `!important` declaration provides the author of the stylesheet to give more value to a declaration than it naturally has.
+An `!important` declaration provides the author the ability give more value to a declaration than it naturally has.
 Here is a code example that will clearly demonstrate how `!important` declarations affect your style:

 	#main-nav ul{
 		font-family: sans-serif !important;